CommerceDataService/Commerce_Data_Academy_Courses/README.md

 ## Commerce Data Academy
 ###### *A data education initiative of the [Commerce Data Service](https://commerce.gov/dataservice)*

-This repository contains course materials (e.g. slides, code, papers) produced for the Commerce Data Academy.
+The Commerce Data Academy was launched by the Commerce Data Service to offer data science, data engineering, and web development training to employees of the US Department of Commerce.
+This repository contains the 2016 course schedule as well as course materials (e.g. slides, code, papers) produced for the Commerce Data Academy.

+If you are a Commerce employee and have questions about this new data education initiative, feel free to write us at [Data Academy](mailto:DataAcademy@doc.gov).

 **Note** Please note that in order to view the archived [WebEx recordings](https://www.webex.com/play-webex-recording.html) (.arf) format, you will need to install the appropriate [network recording player](https://github.com/CommerceDataService/Commerce_Data_Academy_Courses/tree/master/Network%20Recording%20Player) for your operating system.